Does it look like there is no end to your challenges in CRM implementation?

 However, it’s an entirely different ball game when faced with the task of convincing older staff members to learn how to use a CRM solution and change their ingrained practices.
 Old habits die hard!

 Whereas some people will embrace innovation and change, others will resist.
-While a CRM system can help break down silos in your organization, the mere suggestion of overhauling how everything is done in your marketing, sales, and customer service teams may actually cause divisions among your workforce.
+While a Customer Relationship Management system can help break down silos in your organization, the mere suggestion of overhauling how everything is done in your marketing, sales, and customer service teams may actually cause divisions among your workforce.

 Some employees may worry that their job is under threat or lament that the company is losing its human touch, while others may harbor concerns about getting to grips with the new technology.